january108/kintone-plugin-gantt/README.md

-kintone Plug-in Examples
+kintone Plug-in Gantt
 ==========================

-This is a repository for kintone plugin-in examples.
+This is a repository for gantt chart from "kintone plugin-in examples".

 ## package.sh is now deprecated!